Thursday, January 22, 2026

 *

-What Acquisitions would LOVE to see: Speculative Fiction with strong female characters.
+What Acquisitions would LOVE to see: Any genre listed above with strong female characters.

 "The Loneliness Channel" by Michael C. Keith